kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

     - This block in particular has many sub-blocks that can be specified to further configure disk devices.

-An example entry for this type of resource:
+An example entry for this type of resource, a basic clone of a Proxmox VM template (no cloud-init):
 ```hcl
 resource "proxmox_vm_qemu" "test-tf-vm" {
   name        = "test-tf-vm"